 When you’re checking your bath fittings, be sure to check that your existing brackets can handle the weight of your new shower head.
 Some wider rain shower heads can run up to 4 pounds!

 As you can see from our selections, you won’t have to break the bank for a decent rain shower head.
-There are models available for under $50 that will provide a solid shower experience with reasonable durability.
+There are models available that will provide a solid shower experience with reasonable durability.

 If you’re considering a higher-end shower head, expect more metal parts and better construction.
 Look for proprietary technology to enhance flow power, maximize spray, and simplify cleaning.
 More expensive heads will also come with longer warranty periods (usually lifetime warranties).